Over 50 Democratic candidates say they would oppose Pelosi as House speaker

 A recent voice to join the chorus came Thursday, when Michigan Democrat Rashida Tlaib, who is on track to become the first Muslim woman in Congress, said she would "probably not" support Pelosi because "she doesn't speak about the issues that are important to the families of the 13th Congressional District, and they are a priority for me."

-An additional 34 Democratic nominees are neither for nor against Pelosi, who has led her party in Congress since 2003.
+An additional 34 Democratic nominees are neither for nor against Pelosi, who has led her party in the House since 2003.

+Later Friday, President Donald Trump, apparently prompted by the NBC News survey, tweeted, "Democrats please do not distance yourself from Nancy Pelosi."

-The significant opposition is a sign of the movement for a generational change in Democratic leadership on the Hill — some believe that Pelosi should step aside so younger members of the party can move up in its ranks.
+The significant opposition is a sign of the movement for a generational change in Democratic leadership on the Hill, where some believe that Pelosi should step aside so younger members of the party can move up in its ranks.
 The majority are Democrats running in Republican voting areas, where the minority leader is despised by the GOP.
-And some of it stems from the ascendant progressive movement, which wants to promote different policies and take a more aggressive approach in Congress to the Republicans and to President Donald Trump.
+And some of it stems from the ascendant progressive movement, which wants to promote different policies and take a more aggressive approach in Congress to the Republicans and to Trump.

 The anti-Pelosi contingent runs from competitive districts won by Hillary Clinton in 2016 to areas overwhelmingly carried by Trump.
 And among recruits in the Democratic Congressional Campaign Committee's "Red-to-Blue" program for targeted districts, 21 candidates say they will not vote for Pelosi as leader, 20 are neutral and four support her.
 NBC could not find positions for the other 11 candidates, and their campaigns did not respond to requests for comment.